Field trip to the former golf links

 Nature trail field trip

-Cathleen helped organize a field trip for community members to visit the site of the proposed nature trail within the larger trail master planning area.
-A scientist from the Colorado Natural Heritage Program answered questions, during a break from her field work inventorying plants and animals.
-There was also informal discussion among attendees about possible interpretive messages to include, where to locate them, and how to accommodate ADA access.
-Cathleen helped engage community members in this discussion, and wrote the guidelines for interpretive signage in the Trails Master Plan document.
+CLA helped organize a field trip for community members to visit the site of the proposed nature trail within the larger trail master planning area.
+There was informal discussion among attendees about possible interpretive messages to include, where to locate them, and how to accommodate ADA access.
+CLA wrote the guidelines for interpretive signage in the Trails Master Plan document.

 Nature Trail Field Trip